ObaraEmmanuel/Formation/studio/README.md

 of menu items and preview the modified menu with the click of a button.

 * **Variable manager**
-Create tkinter control variables, access and assign them to widgets in the design.
+Create tkinter control variables, access and assign them to widgets in the designer.
 Modify the values of the variables on the fly from the manager window.
-Control variables added from the manager immediately reflect in the style pane allowing the designer to assign them to as many widgets as they desire.
+Any control variables added from the manager immediately reflect in the style pane allowing the designer to assign them to as many widgets as they desire.
 Control variables provide an elegant way to set values to connected widgets which rely on the same value.